 Truth be told, comfortable and confident drivers do actually make better drivers.
 It means they are also more able, usually, to make quick decisions and have really good defensive driving skills.
-The problem is when motorists become too comfortable and confident behind the wheel for their own good – and the good of everyone else sharing the road.
+The problem is when motorists become too comfortable and confident behind the wheel for their own good -- and the good of everyone else sharing the road.
+If you feel that your driving has become too risky, consider the course created by National Safety Council.

 So, it seems the first bit of advice about avoiding distracted driving should simply be to not allow yourself to be distracted.
 It’s not like getting tired while driving, which can be beyond your control.
 To be realistic though, it’s about finding some ways to limit what you allow to grab your attention and make you a potential hazard on the roads.